Current through Reg. 49, No. 52; December 27, 2024

 support the determination of trustworthiness and reliability.

-(15) Background radiation--Radiation from
+(14) Background radiation--Radiation from

-cosmic sources; non-technologically enhanced naturally occurring radioactive
+cosmic sources; non-technologically enhanced, naturally occurring radioactive

 material, including radon, except as a decay product of source or special

-from sources of radiation regulated by the agency.
+radiation regulated by the department.

-(16) Becquerel (Bq)--The International System
+(15) Becquerel (Bq)--The International System

 transformation per second (dps or tps).
 Commonly used multiples of the